Contact Hypersurfaces in Uniruled Symplectic Manifolds Always Separate: The statement

 i.e.~one need not assume $g = 0$.
-In fact, using the more recent technology of ``stretching the neck'' \cite{SFTcompactness}, one can give a straightforward alternative proof of Lu's result which also shows that any \emph{nonseparating} contact hypersurface in a manifold satisfying \eqref{eqn:GWgenus} must have a closed characteristic.
-Note however that in the genus zero case, this is a weaker statement than Corollary~\ref{cor:Weinstein}: it asserts that a \emph{particular} contact form on $(V,\xi) \subset (M,\omega)$ admits a closed Reeb orbit, but not that this is true for every possible choice of contact form.
+In fact, using the more recent technology of ``stretching the neck'' \cite{SFTcompactness}, one can give a straightforward alternative proof of Lu's result which also shows that any \emph{nonseparating} contact hypersurface in a manifold satisfying \eqref{eqn:GWgenus} must have a closed characteristic.\footnote{For this heuristic discussion we are ignoring the usual analytical issues of how to define the higher genus Gromov-Witten invariants; definitions using the Donaldson hypersurface idea have appeared in recent work of Gerstenberger \cite{Gerstenberger:thesis} and Ionel-Parker \cite{IonelParker:virtual}.} Note however that in the genus zero case, this is a weaker statement than Corollary~\ref{cor:Weinstein}: it asserts that a \emph{particular} contact form on $(V,\xi) \subset (M,\omega)$ admits a closed Reeb orbit, but not that this is true for every possible choice of contact form.
 The obvious stretching argument does not appear to imply this stronger statement in general except when $V$ separates~$M$.

 It seems unlikely moreover that our main result would hold under the more general assumption \eqref{eqn:GWgenus}---certainly the method of proof given below does not work, as it requires the fact that the relevant holomorphic curves in~$M$ can always be lifted to a cover (since $S^2$ is simply connected).
 However, it was pointed out to me by Guangcun Lu that due to relations among Gromov-Witten invariants (see \cite{Lu:pseudoCapacities}*{\S 7}), certain conditions on higher genus invariants will imply that $(M,\omega)$ is also uniruled, e.g.~this is the case whenever there is a nontrivial invariant of the form